dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 ---

 **CakePHP** was developed by [Larry Masters](https://twitter.com/PhpNut).
 It emerged around 2005 as the first-ever PHP MVC framework.
-CakePHP has grown and evolved over the past decade as a prominent and go-to PHP framework in PHP userland.
-It is currently being maintained by the [CakePHP team](https://github.com/cakephp/cakephp/graphs/contributors). **CakePHP** ships with a lot of features out of the box, just like Laravel.
+CakePHP has grown and evolved over the past decade as a prominent and go-to PHP framework.
+It is currently being maintained by the [CakePHP team](https://github.com/cakephp/cakephp/graphs/contributors). **CakePHP** ships with a lot of features out of the box, just like [Laravel](https://laravel.com).
 These features include:

 * A built-in ORM that combines the power of ActiveRecord and DataMapper patterns
 * Caching